fiatconnect/specification/fiatconnect-api.md

 ###### 3.2.1.5.3.2.6. `ExpirationTooLong`

-If ther `expiration-time` field is more than four hours into the future, the server MUST respond with an `ExpirationTooLong` error.
+If the `expiration-time` field is more than four hours into the future, the server MUST respond with an `ExpirationTooLong` error.

 #### 3.2.1.6.
 Using Sessions